 –get on top of your eating addictions….begin reading your Bible each day….start walking a mile a day (and gradually increase it) or even jogging if you are young enough and healthy enough.

-–if you are a student struggling with a lack of discipline, prayerfully identify some change you can do that will make a big difference.
+–if you are a student struggling with a lack of discipline, prayerfully identify one change you can do that will make a difference of any amount.
 Start with that.

 –if you are a parent who has grown sloppy and inattentive in leading and teaching your children, is there one thing you can do every day that would reverse that downward trend and begin reforming your home?